Adobe-Marketing-Cloud/aep-sdks-documentation/using-mobile-extensions/mobile-core/signal/signal-event-reference.md

 ### Rules Engine Response Content

-This event is used by the Signal extension to queue up and send network calls that correspond to the sync pii call or postback message.
+This event is used by the Signal extension to queue up and send network calls that correspond to the [sync pii consequence](https://aep-sdks.gitbook.io/docs/using-mobile-extensions/mobile-core/rules-engine/rules-engine-consequence-details#sync-pii-consequence) or postback message.

-This event is triggered by the Rules Engine when events and conditions are met.
+This event is triggered by the Rules Engine when the events and conditions are met.

 #### Event details